spapas/mailer_server/README.md

 - redis
 - postgresql (recommeneded - you can use mysql of sqlite if you know the consequences)
 - supervisord (recommended - you can use whatever method you want to run your workers)
-- uwsgi (recommended - you can use any wsgi server you want, i.e gunicorn, apache mod_wsgi etc)
+- gunicorn (recommended - you can use any wsgi server you want, i.e uwsgi, apache mod_wsgi etc)
 - nginx (recommended - you can use any web server you want)

 Configuring redis